kcpikkt/apa/README.md

 # APA - C++17 Arbitrary Precision Arithmetic Library
 APA is yet another library that lets you perform calculations on numbers beyond cpu word size.
-It is self contained except for stl dependency which is planned to be optional or dropped entirely as its not crucial at all.
+It is self contained except for stl dependency (which is not crucial).
 It is tested against well known gmp with catch2.

-What is perhaps different about it is that Signed Integer type is implemented as a class template with bit width being template parameter and therefore compile-time known.
+What is perhaps different about it is that signed integer type is implemented as a class template with bit width being template parameter and therefore compile-time known.
 Motivated by the fact that in many use cases, like cryptography, interger sizes are fixed and known a priori, but its yet to be tested how good/bad of an idea that was